The Coarse Geometric $\ell^p$-Novikov Conjecture for Subspaces of Non-positively Curved Manifolds: Twisted -Roe algebras and twisted -localization algebras

 \begin{thm} Let $\Gamma$ be a discrete metric space with bounded geometry which admits a coarse embedding $f: \Gamma\to M$ into a simply connected, complete Riemannian manifold $M$ of non-positive sectional curvature.
 Then the homomorphism

-is an isomorphism. \end{thm} The proof of Theorem \ref{twisted-iso} is similar to the proof of Theorem 6.8 in \cite{Yu00}.
+is an isomorphism. \end{thm} The proof of Theorem \ref{twisted-iso} will follow the proof of Theorem 6.8 in \cite{Yu00}.
 To begin with, we need to discuss ideals of the twisted algebras associated to open subsets of the manifold $M$.

 \begin{defn} \begin{enumerate} \item The $support$ of an element $T$ in $\calgp(\pdg,\cA)$ is defined to be

 \item The $support$ of an element $g$ in $\clalgp(\pdg,\cA)$ is defined to be

 \end{enumerate} \end{defn}